chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Support export of attributes
 - [ ] feat: Parse pytest identifier in search all dialog
 - [ ] feat: Copy selection with imports
-- [ ] Wrap default/default_factory after introducing custom type in dataclass/pydantic
+- [ ] feat:Wrap default/default_factory after introducing custom type in dataclass/pydantic
-- [ ] Render dataclass fields in preview
+- [ ] feat: Render dataclass fields in preview
 - [ ] feat: Convert fn to lambda
-- [ ] Block list: Do not allow names from typing or collections.abc.
+- [ ] feat: Block list: Do not allow names from typing or collections.abc.

 ## In Progress Tasks